 Sets a delay between each new request to the website.
 For example,

-Due to the distributed nature of search crawlers, you may see more requests than expected as it’s unclear whether the limit applies to the entire pool of crawlers or applies to each individual crawler.
-Bing specifies that the limit is applied on their entire crawler pool, but none of the other search engines provide any documentation on this.
+Due to the distributed nature of search crawlers, you may see more requests than expected as its unclear whether the limit applies to the entire pool of crawlers or applies to each individual crawler.
+Bing specifies that the limit is applied to their entire crawler pool, but none of the other search engines provide any documentation on this.

 Yandex supports fractional values giving higher precision control than whole seconds.
 I’d recommend sticking with integers as none of the other crawlers advertise support for anything but whole seconds.
 Sticking with the lowest common denominator seems like the way to go to avoid problems.

 40 % of the scanned dataset of robots files use a 10-second crawl delay, and the average crawler delay is 12,78 seconds.
 30 seconds is the maximum delay recognized by most search engines.
 The average was adjusted to reflect a maximum delay of 30 seconds.